exoplatform/exo-documentation/docs/Administration.rst

 How to display pinned News on a page
 -------------------------------------

-The pinned articles are not highlighted by default in the platform (you can refer to `Pinning a News`_ chapter to know more how pin function works).
+The pinned articles are not highlighted by default in the platform (you can refer to :ref:`this chapter <Pinning-a-News>` to know more how pin function works).

 In order to display these pinned articles in a page, edit the page layout then add a "Content by query" application at the desired location.